-I would be remiss if I did not grouse about Silverton's ornamental approach to fender stowage.
+I would be remiss if I did not grouse about the ornamental approach to fender stowage on Silverton yachts.
 Fenders are not styling accessories.
 When mounted on the bow rail, as they are on the 39 Motor Yacht, they could run afoul with a piling if the captain is not cautious.

 “Indeed, the fender baskets fall outside the gunwale dimensions, creating a potential docking hazard, said Michael Usina, Silverton’s director of marketing.
 “We are going to relocate the baskets to a yet-to-be determined location.
 They will continue to be topside for easy access.